My2ndAngelic/IDGAFPL/README.md

 1. You don't give a fuck
 2. Both of us will give no fuck about each other.
 3. If I do something with this, you agree that you will give no fuck about it.

+That's all, now do what the fuck you want.
 ```

 ## Some explanation